Record Search Guide

 Why would a mugshot not appear online?

-The county may not publish booking photos publicly, the entry may have been removed, or you may be searching in the wrong county.
-A broader public-records search can help narrow the likely location first.
+The county may not publish booking photos publicly, the entry may have been removed after a set retention period, or you may be searching in the wrong county.
+Some counties pull booking photos quickly when charges are dropped.
+Others never publish photos at all.
+A broader public-records search can help narrow the likely location first before you commit to county-level checking.

 Can I use these searches for jobs, housing, or insurance decisions?